This page contains information about the re-development of Whangarei's central city area.

 City Core Precinct Plan

-The City Core Precinct Plan was adopted last month.
+The City Core Precinct Plan has been adopted by Council.
 It aims to initiate plans for the future of the city’s core in a strategic way, addressing any issues that come from increasing numbers of people and making the most out of opportunities to come.

 The colourful plan contains maps of possible layouts for the city core based on a range of development, land uses, and short and long term projects.
 It also contains images of elements that have worked well in city core precincts in other parts of New Zealand and around the world.